slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - You will either pivot or get pivoted.

 > *'People pivot combining two skills.
 E.g. Data Scientist is better at statistics than any software engineer and better at software engineering than any statistician.'*

+> *'Jobs are like clothes.
+There is no "wrong job".
+There are jobs which fit now, and all other jobs.'*

 On college: